dsohk/rancher-devsecops-workshop/docs/part-4.md

 ## 2. View Jenkins Pipeline Progess and Rancher Continous Delivery in action.

-As your jenkins pipeline is getting build, you can expect different progress/view.
+As your jenkins pipeline is getting built, you can expect different progress/view.

 Below are sample screenshot for your reference only.